Lecturer in Sociology and Criminology & Law

 training, online learning, and humanities research centers.

-Dr. Acord holds a Ph.D. in Sociology from the University of Exeter, U.K., from which her dissertation was awarded an "Honorable Mention" from the 2010 American Sociological Association's Dissertation Award committee.
+Dr. Acord holds a Ph.D. in Sociology from the Department of Sociology, Philosophy & Anthropology at the University of Exeter, U.K., from which her dissertation was awarded an "Honorable Mention" from the 2010 American Sociological Association's Dissertation Award committee.
 She also holds an M.Res.
 (Masters of Research Methodology), also from the University of Exeter, and a B.A. in Sociology & Anthropology (minor in Interpretation Theory) from Swarthmore College.
-Her research examines the production of knowledge in the arts and humanities, and she has published work in cultural sociology, the sociology of the arts, museum studies, qualitative research methods, and mobile technologies.
+Her research examines the production of knowledge in the arts and humanities, and she has published work in cultural sociology, the sociology of the arts, science and technology studies, museum studies, and qualitative research methods.

 Dr. Acord has held research fellowships at Yale University’s Center for Cultural Sociology, Rutgers University’s Center for Mobile Communication Studies, the École des Mines’ Centre de Sociologie de l’Innovation, and the École des Hautes Études en Sciences Sociales’ Group for the SocioAnthropology of the Fine Arts.
-She also edits the journal Music and Arts in Action (MAiA).
+She was a founding editor of the journal Music and Arts in Action (MAiA).

 At the Center for the Humanities and the Public Sphere, Dr. Acord works in program development and evaluation to support the Center's host of activities and increase the profile of humanistic scholarship at UF and in the broader community.